 People with OCD find it unusually hard to rest or relax.
 So little time: so many worries.
-Having to clean, check, arrange, or save things keeps them very, very busy.
+Having to clean, check, arrange, or save things keeps them busy.
 Even when they look like they aren’t doing anything, they often are.
-They might be making mental lists, reviewing conversations for mistakes, planning out their next activity in exacting detail, or engaging in another kind of mental ritual.
+They might be making mental lists, reviewing conversations for mistakes, planning their next activity in exacting detail, or engaging in another mental ritual.

 Ask someone with OCD to try sitting still.
-Almost immediately, they will report that their bodies feel like moving in some way.
-It could be clenching or unclenching their hands, pushing their knees or feet together, or flexing their entire bodies as if they are a body builder trying to do the “most muscular” pose.
+Almost immediately, they will report that their bodies feel like they are moving in some way.
+It could be clenching or unclenching their hands, pushing their knees or feet together, or flexing their entire bodies like a bodybuilder trying to do the “most muscular” pose.
 They might mask these urges under the guise of scratching an itch.
-Sometimes they are aware of these processes; often times they are not.
+Sometimes they are aware of these processes; often, they are not.
 This is a big reason why individuals with OCD often feel fatigued.
 They are exhausted from constant physical and mental tension.